Mob vs Smart Mob: Why Social Media Traffic Is Valuable

 In the past the sheer number of comments was a blog quality metric.
 Over the years most blog comments turned either spammy, low quality or abusive though.

 This way I’m glad that most people limit their conversation to their own accounts.
 I don’t have to react or clean that up on my site.
+At the same time every comment made on social media means additional exposure for your content.

 International: While search and direct traffic is often very limited locally you can tap into completely new and foreign audiences on social media.